flocklockin/Rob_Graham_Technical_Test/README.md

 # Rob_Graham_Technical_Test
-app.js contains the code specific to thie technical test page - though it exists inside a larger Node.js project
+app.js contains the code specific to this Technical Test page - though it exists inside a larger Node.js project.

 Link to see UI: